“Customer data”: means data you submit to, store on, or send to us via the Service.

 We will enable you to delete Personal Data during an active subscription in a manner that is consistent with the functionality of the Service.
 If you use the Service to delete any Personal Data in a manner that would prevent you from recovering the Personal Data at a future time, you agree that this will constitute an instruction to us to delete the Personal Data from our systems in accordance with our standard processes and applicable law.
 We will comply with this instruction as soon as reasonably practicable, but in all events in accordance with applicable law.

-When your subscription expires, we will destroy any Customer Data in our possession or control.
+When your subscription expires, we will destroy any Customer Data in our possession or control within 3 months after expiration.
 This requirement will not apply to the extent that we are required by applicable law to retain some or all of the Customer Data, in which event we will isolate and protect the Customer Data from further processing except to the extent required by law.

 a.
 Security Measures.
 We will implement and maintain appropriate technical and organizational measures to protect Customer Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access (collectively, the “Security Measures”).
 The Security Measures will have regard to the state of the art, the costs of implementation, and nature, scope, context and purposes of the processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
 The Security Measures will include, as appropriate: (i) the pseudonymization and/or encryption of Personal Data; (ii) the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of data processing systems and services; (iii) the ability to restore the availability and access to Personal Data in a timely manner, in the event of a Data Incident; and (iv) a process for regularly testing, accessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of data processing.
 We may update or modify the Security Measures from time to time, provided that such updates and modifications do not result in the degradation of the overall security of the Service.